Customize Consent Preferences

 • SEND drop in sessions

-We also have the ‘Oasis Room’ – a safe space for students to address times of crisis, sensory overload, mental health issues, or periods of sudden change.
+We also have dedicated quiet and safe spaces – for students during times of crisis, sensory overload, mental health issues or periods of sudden change.

-Support will be assessed on an individual basis and will vary depending on your assessed needs and Education Health and Care Plan (EHCP) if you have one.
-A support plan will be produced and shared with others on a need to know basis.
+Support will be assessed on an individual basis and will vary depending on your assessed needs or Education, Health and Care Plan (EHCP).

 Learning support team contacts